 Even if you don’t know exactly where in the wall the frozen pipe is, you’ll want to get an expert out to start the diagnosis and repair process.

 Fixing the source of the water leak is priority number one after taking care of the initial emergency.

 A plumber can find the leak and repair or replace the damaged section.

-FOUR – Call a Water Mitigation and Restoration Company
+FOUR - Call a Water Removal and Restoration Company

-Ideally, before starting cleanup and before filing a claim, get in touch with a water mitigation company.
+Ideally, before starting cleanup and before filing a claim, get in touch with a water removal company.

-A reputable and experienced water mitigation company will help you document damage for insurance prior to starting work and will be able to deploy quickly to begin the cleanup and dry out process.
+A reputable and experienced water removal company will help you document damage for insurance prior to starting work and will be able to deploy quickly to begin the cleanup and dry out process.

-The best water mitigation company can also help you with water damage restoration services providing not only cleanup but also build back services.
+The best water removal company can also help you with water damage restoration services providing not only cleanup but also build back services.